neuml/cord19q/tasks/vaccines.md

 *Mar 06, 2020*<br/>
 - In this study, potential subunit vaccines were designed against the SARS-CoV-2 using various methods of reverse vaccinology and immunoinformatics.<br/>
 - The Essential Facts of Wuhan Novel Coronavirus Outbreak in China and Epitope-based Vaccine Designing against COVID-19<br/>
+- Reverse vaccinology approach of vaccine development also allows the scientists to easily understand the antigenic segments of a virus or pathogen that should be given more emphasis during the vaccine development.<br/>
 - vaccine.<br/>

 [2019-nCoV (Wuhan virus), a novel Coronavirus: Human-to-human transmission, travel-related cases, and vaccine readiness](https://doi.org/10.3855/jidc.12425)<br/>